6 Thoughtful Ways to Gift Your Writing

-There are so many gifts you can give, items you can buy, objects you can purchase.
+There are so many items you can buy that can make a great gift.
 But what if this year, you give something different?
-What if you gift writing instead of things?
+What if the perfect gift you give this year is writing instead of things?

+In this article, I will share six ways you can gift your writing this year.

 I love the Christmas season.